Frequently Asked Questions

 Do you accept insurance?

-No. However, we can provide you with necessary documentation to provide to your insurance carrier for possible reimbursement.
-Call the number on the back of your insurance card and ask "is out of network psychotherapy by a licensed associate counselor in Arkansas is authorized?"
-If so, jot down what documents are required and we'll be more than happy to assist you.
+If you have insurance we can provide you with necessary documentation to provide your insurance carrier for possible reimbursement.
+Call the number on the back of your insurance card and ask "is out of network psychotherapy by a licensed counselor in Arkansas authorized?"
+We can provide a 'superbill' after each session for your possible reimbursement.

 What forms of payment are accepted?

-Fees for services can be paid before or at the time of service with cash, debit & credit cards, FSA/HSA.
+Fees for services and copays can be paid before or at the time of service with cash, debit & credit cards, FSA/HSA.

-Do you do in-home sessions outside of central Arkansas?
+Do you do see clients outside of central Arkansas?

-Because of amazing technological advances, I am able to see clients via online technology.
-I conduct counseling sessions in a secure online conference room with the clients to meet the needs of any Arkansan that may be suffering in silence and can't physically come into my office.
+Yes.
+Because of amazing technological advances, we are able to see clients that are anywhere in the state of Arkansas.
+We conduct counseling sessions in a secure online video platform or over the phone with clients to meet the needs of any Arkansan that may be suffering in silence and can't physically come into our office.

 Do you speak to groups?

 Absolutely.
-The Collective can speak to your church, human resources department, or group regarding career counseling, coping skills, relationship building, and testing strategies.
+I speak to churches, human resources departments, and other groups regarding career counseling, coping skills, anger management, realistic parenting expectations, Christian and social conflicts, interpersonal relationship building, and NCE testing strategies.